Looking for something specific? Jump to a section:

 Production Sources Natural gasoline is produced mainly from:

-The U.S. shale boom has notably increased production, especially from the Permian Basin and Eagle Ford Basin.
+The US shale boom has notably increased production, especially from the Permian Basin and Eagle Ford Basin.
 Infrastructure & Storage Natural gasoline is stored in:

 Pipelines move volumes from production regions to refineries, blenders, or export docks.
 Rail transport is also common, particularly to Western Canada.
 Domestic Demand The main domestic uses are:

-Diluent demand is especially important: Canadian oil sands operations rely heavily on U.S. natural gasoline to move bitumen by pipeline.
+Diluent demand is especially important: Canadian oil sands operations rely heavily on US natural gasoline to move bitumen by pipeline.
 Exports Exports are focused mainly on:

 Canadian diluent demand is the single biggest structural driver of export flows.
 Pricing Natural gasoline prices are typically quoted at: